1997-2001 Honda CR250 – Top End Rebuild – Introduction

 Cleaning Tools

-You will be cleaning carbon build up on the cylinder head, inside the cylinder, and a lot on the exhaust valve components.
+You will be cleaning carbon buildup on the cylinder head, inside the cylinder, and the exhaust valve components.

-Considering a honing brush costs $80, I use a scouring pad, and I make the time.
+Considering a honing brush costs $80, I use a scouring pad and make the time.

 You CANNOT Use A Ball Hone On Nikasil Plating!

-If, however, your cylinder has been bored and sleeved, you can use a ball hone to quickly de-glaze and crosshatch.
-A ball hone goes for around $40 if you need one.
+However, if your cylinder has been bored and sleeved, you can use a ball hone to quickly de-glaze and crosshatch.
+A ball hone costs around $40.

 Cylinder & Cylinder Head Inspection Tools

-For inspections, you will need a machinist’s straight edge, feeler gauges, telescoping bore gauges, and calipers.
+You will need a machinist’s straight Edge, feeler gauges, telescoping bore gauges, and calipers for inspections.

-Top End Specialty Tools - Machinist's Straight EdgeA machinist straight edge is simply a straight, straight edge.
+Top End Specialty Tools - Machinist's Straight EdgeA machinist’s straight Edge is simply a straight, straight edge.

-Top End Rebuild Specialty Tools - Feeler GuagesA feeler gauge is a bundle of thin strips of metal with varying thicknesses that let you measure small gaps.
+Top End Rebuild Specialty Tools - Feeler GuagesA feeler gauge is a bundle of thin metal strips with varying thicknesses that let you measure small gaps.

-We will use the machinist’s straight edge and feeler gauge together to measure warp limits.
+We will use the machinist’s straight Edge and feeler gauge to measure warp limits.

 Top End Service Specialty Tools - Telescoping Bore GaugesTelescoping bore gauges are used to measure interior diameters.